RodneyShag/LeetCode_solutions/Solutions/Insert Delete GetRandom O(1) - Duplicates allowed.md

 ### Implementation Details

-In the code above, where we " update Map: update the moved number's index", we must do the `add` before the `remove`.
+In the code above, where we " update Map: update the moved number's index", we must do the `put` before the `remove`.
 This is to pass test cases like "add 7" then "remove 7".
 In this scenario, we want to ensure our `Set<Integer>` (for value 7) ends up empty.

 ### Additional functionality